EWR - TYO

 • Which airline alliances offer flights from Newark Liberty Airport to Tokyo?

-Star Alliance is the only airline alliance operating flights between Newark Liberty Airport and Tokyo.
+oneworld, SkyTeam, and Star Alliance are the airline alliances operating flights between Newark Liberty Airport and Tokyo, with oneworld being the most commonly used for this route.

 • On which days can I fly direct from Newark Liberty Airport to Tokyo?